Last updated on July 2nd, 2023

 Balkon Restaurant & Bar

 If you want to spend an evening on a beautiful terrace in good company, and even with delicious dishes and drinks on the table – be sure to check out the Balkon Restaurant & Bar.
-This place is having a good menu, pleasant music and offers just an incredible view of the Bosphorus!
+This place is having a good menu, offering some Turkish breakfast food, lunch and dinner, pleasant music, and offers just an incredible view of the Bosphorus!
 This is probably the main reason why everyone loves it here.

 The menu at the Balkon Restaurant is classic: there are salads, light snacks, meat dishes, and, of course, dishes of national Turkish cuisine.
 The assortment also has a lot of desserts and bowls with fruits.